deployment & readiness

 Military and Family Support Center, Joint Base Pearl Harbor Hickam, servicing the Navy and Air Force personnel, is standing ready to support you on your outbound move!

 Available at your local Family Service Center is a "Smooth Move" class for making a PCS Move.
 This class will point you in the direction of your preparation for the move.
-This class is held monthly on the Second Thursday of the month, except in November it is held on the First Thursday at MFSC Hickam.
+This class is held monthly on the Second Thursday of the Month, except in November it is held on the First Thursday, rotating locations, based on the availability of classroom.

-Registration for this class as well as other classes can be accomplished at the Great Life Hawaii website, https://jbphh.greatlifehawaii.com/support/military-family-support-center/mfsc-class-schedule-registration.
+Registration for this class as well as other classes can be found here: https://jbphh.greatlifehawaii.com/support/military-family-support-center/mfsc-class-schedule-registration.

 Culture Adaptation and New Spouse Orientation